Behind the smoke and mirrors: demystifying misdirection

 2. Cover the small, necessary action with a larger movement.
 If the magician is doing the classic pass, he will not do so while remaining still.
 He’ll do the move while pivoting on his feet, gesturing to someone, and possibly riffling the deck.
 All those larger motions serve to cover the smaller movement of the pass.
 But be sure you come up with a justification for the larger motion.

-3. This way of misdirection is the most subtle, but devastating in the right hands.
-It all depends on perceptual and psychological brain mechanisms.
-The magician or mentalist misdirects purely with words, directing the audiences perception.
-The performer emphasizes certain points, and in doing so convinces the audience those points are the important ones.
-This causes a psychological inattentional blindness since the audience is focused on the “important” points.
+3. this way of misdirection is the most subtle, but devastating in the right hands. it all depends on perceptual and psychological brain mechanisms. the magician or mentalist misdirects purely with words, directing the audience’s perception.
+The performer emphasizes certain points and, in doing so, convinces the audience that those points are important.
+This causes psychological inattentional blindness since the audience is focused on the “important” points.

-Max Malini vanished a baseball in one hand, and his hands were very small.
-By the time he was “concealing” the baseball in his hand, nobody was looking at his hand.
-It vanished in midair, they said.
-He achieved the illusions by misdirection.
+Max Malini vanished a baseball in one hand, and his hands were small.
+By the time he was “concealing” the baseball in his hand, nobody was looking at his hand. it vanished in midair, they said. he achieved the illusions by misdirection.

 When you conceal something in your right hand and pretend to hold it in your left hand, be relaxed about your right hand and focus your energy on your left hand.

-The other cognitive devices used by the magician — the so-called mental-misdirection feats based on the element of confusion of the spectator's mind or by a deception of the sensory diversions created solely through the use of speech; the deception of an audience by causing it to make an incorrect inference — all these magical techniques are often called misdirection.
+The other cognitive devices used by the magician—the so-called mental misdirection feats based on the element of confusion of the spectator’s mind or by the deception of sensory diversions created solely through the use of speech; the deception of an audience by causing it to make an incorrect inference—all these magical techniques are often called misdirection.

 The term misdirection, as used in the science of magic, refers solely to the diversion of the audience’s attention away from the performer’s method to make possible the secret execution of a sleight or the use of subterfuge.

-Though the art of misdirection is as old as conjuring and fortune-telling once again, it seems to have been the very shrewd and intelligent magician Robert-Houdin who first gave examples of its actual workings.
-In his great book Secrets of Conjuring and Magic, he has written in archaic language words whose meaning requires no translation:
+Though the art of misdirection is as old as conjuring and fortune-telling once again, it seems to have been the shrewd and intelligent magician Robert Houdin who first gave examples of its actual workings. in his great book Secrets of Conjuring and Magic, he has written in archaic language words whose meaning requires no translation:

-A temps is the opportune moment for effecting a given disappearance, or the like unknown to the spectators.
-In this case, the act or movement which constitutes the temps is specially designed to divert the overt attention of the spectators to some point more or less remote from that at which the ''Some actions and movements of the performer are designed solely to facilitate what in conjuring is called a temps.
+A temps is the opportune moment for effecting a given disappearance, or the like unknown to the spectators. in this case, the act or movement which constitutes the temps is specially designed to divert the overt attention of the spectators to some point remote from that at which the ”some actions and movements of the performer are designed solely to facilitate what in conjuring is called a temps.

-A temps is the opportune moment for effecting a given disappearance, or the like, unknown to the spectators.
-In this case, the act or movement which constitutes the temps is specially designed to divert the overt attention of the spectators to some point more or less remote from that at which the trick is actually worked.
+A temps is the opportune moment for effecting a given disappearance, or the like, unknown to the spectators. in this case, the act or movement which constitutes the temps is specially designed to divert the overt attention of the spectators to some point remote from that at which the trick is worked.

 For example a conjurer will ostentatiously place some article on one corner of the table at which he is performing, while the left hand finding its way behind the table, gets possession of some hidden object to be subsequently produced.